 Funds from grants, loans, and scholarships are posted to student accounts once the aid has been accepted and any required loan processes are complete.
-Allen disburses all funds to student accounts after the fifth week of classes.
-Disbursement of credit balances will be sent to the student by check after funds are applied.
+After the fifth week of classes, disbursement of credit balances will be sent to the student by check after funds are applied.
 Financial Aid offers applied after the fifth week of classes are disbursed each week on Friday.